-Dame Cicely Saunders, founder of the modern hospice movement

 When life expectancy is limited, Fairview Hospice staff and volunteers will help you and your family focus on improving the quality of your remaining days.
 Hospice provides medical, emotional, social and spiritual care.
 We bring these services to the familiar setting of your own home whenever possible.
 The same kind of care may also be given at a long-term care site, a group home, an assisted living site or a residential hospice.

 - See videos of patient & family stories.

-- Family Handbook of Hospice Care is a helpful book that will guide the reader through the hospice experience.
+- The Fairview Hospice Caregiver's Handbook is a helpful book that will guide the reader through the hospice experience.
 This book covers topics such as how hospice can be of help, coping with a terminal illness, the role of the caregiver and practical suggestions for delivering care, pain and symptom management, nutrition, what to expect during the dying process, and information on the grief process.
-Read our Family Handbook of Hospice Care.

 - Pain and symptom management from registered nurses

 - Aides to assist with bathing and other personal care

 - Medications, medical supplies and equipment related to your diagnosis

 - Visits from spiritual care providers who respect your family’s faith and beliefs

 - Thirteen-month bereavement support for your loved ones